purpleglassbottle/cnit325_project/README.md

 4. Click on the Classpath [+] button and select Add JAR/Folder.
 5. Open both C:\Program Files\Java\aws-java-sdk-bundle-1.12.782 and C:\Program Files\Java\gson-2.13.1.
 6. Clean and Build the project.

+## AWS S3
+If you would like to test the functionality of S3, please email zhan4509@purdue.edu your AWS canonical ID and you will be added to the S3 bucket.
+Then, you will receive a secret key and an access key that you can use to access.